ephphatha/wsm2ws/README.md

 Synonyms: `getchar`
 * `inum`: Read a number and store it at the address given by the top stack item.
 Synonyms: `getnum`

+I/O commands can be followed by a number to use as the heap address (for input commands) or value (for output commands).
+In all cases a `push` will be inserted into the transpiled output as described for arithmetic commands.

 ### Notes
 1. These commands expect the next token to be a number as described below.
 If the next token doesn't look like a number a 0 value will be inserted and a warning printed to STDERR.